 Add, Switch and Delete User Profiles on Android

-Add User Profile on Android
+How to Add User to Android

 Open Settings.
 Hit System > Advanced > Multiple users.
 Tap “Add user.”
-Go through the pop-up and then hit the Ok button.
+Go through the pop-up and then hit the “Ok” button.
 Tap “Set Up Now” to set up the profile right away.

 You can set up this profile by yourself or let the profile owner do this by themselves.
 Whether it is you or them, the following are the steps to set up a new user profile.